eecs489staff/a1-sockets-mininet/README.md

     1. You could use shared folders, which are typically configurable through VM settings.
 These can work really well, but can also be difficult to set up sometimes and may not work relaibly on your machine.
     2. You can manually `scp` files from your local machine to the VM, similarly to how you `ssh` into the VM.
     3. [Recommended] You can maintain a **private** GitHub repository of all your code and set up a GitHub authentication token in the VM to clone your repository inside the VM.
 This is pretty foolproof, though occaisionally annoying if you forget to pull.

+> Note: Copy-pasting from/into the VM can be annoying!
+Not all VM software reliably supports a shared clipboard.
+To get around this, we recommend ssh-ing into your VM from your local machine, enabling you to use a local terminal to copy-paste.

 > Note: We encourage you to use GitHub for code versioning and remote backups.
 Please make sure that any GitHub repository you create for your code in this class is **private**.
 Creating a public repository with your code, even if by accident, is considered a violation of the Honor Code.
 If you come across any public GitHub repositories with code for this project, please inform the instructors immediately.